cs1302uga/cs1302-tutorials/emacs/emacs.md

 To open a file in another buffer, navigate to that buffer then use `C-x C-f` to find and open your desired file.
 If you previously opened the file, then it's likely still available.
-In that case, use `C-x C-b` to list the available buffers, navigate to the text for the file's name, then type `RET` to replace the current buffer area with the desired buffer.
+In that case, use `C-x C-b` to list the available buffers, navigate to the text for the file's name, and then type `RET` to replace the current buffer area with the desired buffer.

 When you save using `C-x C-s`, only the current buffer is saved.